 But keep in mind that though they may address a root problem like chemical imbalance, they needn’t be a long term solution.
 I strongly believe that if you have an anxiety issue, you should be looking at nutrition and your over-all health.
 Food sensitivities, undiagnosed allergies, digestive issues, stimulant addiction – these can all put a physical strain on your body that can have a huge impact on mental health.

 Malnutrition can also be a factor.
 Listen to this: moods are triggered by hormones.
 Hormones regulate themselves only when proper nutrition is available to fuel them.
 The main fuel for the hormone system is fat.
 If you say, “Oh, well, I’ve got plenty of that!” you’re thinking of the wrong kind of fat.
 I’m not talking about body fat, I’m talking about adding rich, saturated, nourishing fats in your diet like butter, lard, and coconut oil.
 (Learn more about good fats here!)
-If you think you’re not getting enough saturated fats in your diet, coconut is one of the tastiest ways to supplement your fat intake.
+If you think you’re not getting enough saturated fats in your diet, coconut oil is one of the tastiest ways to supplement your fat intake.
 With its mild, pleasant favor and workable constancy, it delightfully incorporates into many familiar recipes, or you can simply add a dollop to your next smoothie.
 (Remember, it ain’t fat that makes you fat, it’s usually carbs and sweets!)

 I feel one must take a holistic (whole-body) approach to anxiety disorders.
-Realizing there can be many factors and triggers to your symptoms can do much to alive guilt — it’s not just in your head or all your fault!
+Realizing there can be many factors and triggers to your symptoms can do much to alleviate guilt — it’s not just in your head or all your fault!
 A holistic approach gives hope because you have more than one place help may come from.

 So, did I do drugs?
 I would have if necessary, but we began by addressing the nutritional area and never got to the point of needing drugs.
 I went off all processed foods, especially refined grains, because we knew my digestion was weak and breads and pastas were putting a huge strain on me.
 I also avoided all sweeteners except honey, and any stimulant like caffeine.
 I focused on regularly consuming super foods like yogurt and bone broths, and a fresh vegetable fruit juice blend I made fresh each day.
 (To learn more about my favorite, nourishing diet and see a menu plan, visit this page.)

 Wonder how we learned all this about my system?
 My naturopath had me do a simple urine and saliva test (pee in a cup, spit in a cup – very simple) as well as a single blood test (one finger prick, with a drop of blood transferred to a slide and viewed under a microscope).
 That was all that was needed to reveal the areas my body was struggling.
 Naturopaths are great at non-invasive diagnostics!